Jason Heyward Preview, Player Props: Dodgers vs. Guardians

 - Heyward has 16 doubles, 11 home runs and 31 walks while hitting .248.

-- Heyward has had an RBI in 19 games this year (20.7%), including seven multi-RBI outings (7.6%).
-He has also driven home three or more of his team's runs in three contests.
+- Heyward has had at least one RBI in 20.7% of his games this season (19 of 92), with more than one RBI seven times (7.6%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.